-Here is the second part of how I transformed the old brass chandelier in my foyer.
+Here is the second part of the old brass chandelier makeover I did in my foyer.

 Here is the before – it was a classic colonial chandelier that I bought at a flea market when I first moved into my house many years ago.
 It is cracked in a few places and the arms are at different heights so figured I had nothing to lose so I started experimenting to update it in DIY fashion.